 Take the new number and measure that distance above the 57-inch mark.
 This is where the hanger should be placed, so mark this spot.
 With the Mouly, it would be 7 inches above the 57-inch mark, meaning the artwork will actually hang 64 inches from the floor.
 By doing so, artwork’s center will be at 57 inches.

-Hang Art Close to Furniture and Mantles
+2. Adjust Rule #1 When Hanging Art Close to Furniture or Mantles

 When hanging artwork above furniture, mantles, or other obstructions, the eye level rule doesn’t always apply.

-The artwork should relate space-wise to furniture, meaning a small work of art hanging six inches above a long couch won’t look right.
+The artwork should also relate space-wise to furniture, meaning a small work of art hanging six inches above a long couch won’t look right.
 However, a large work of art or multiple works would look great.

-Treat Multiple Works of Art as One
+3. Treat Multiple Works of Art as One Unit When Hanging

 When hanging multiple works of art, treat each work in the collection as if it were one work of art.
 Anchoring multiple works around the 57-inch focal point will help the collection appear balanced.
 The ideal spacing between multiple artworks is 3 to 6 inches.